GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 New event that allows player to move portal pieces to their capital so they can restore the Grand Portal there.

+Restore The Portal Event got a minor facelift

 ## Traditions

 ### NEW!
 Blessing: Endless Lord